Solomon Islands skink: Distribution and habitat

 The Solomon Islands skink is native to Papua New Guinea, and the Solomon Islands archipelago, a group of islands in the south-west Pacific Ocean.
-The common subspecies (C. z. zebrata) is found on the islands of Choiseul Island, New Georgia, Isabel, Guadalcanal, Ngela, Malaita, Makira (Solomon Islands), Ugi and Santa Ana.
-The northern subspecies (C. z. alfredschmidti) is known from the islands of Bougainville and Buka and the Shortland Island Group.
+The common subspecies (C. z. zebrata) is found on the islands of Choiseul, New Georgia, Santa Isabel, Guadalcanal, Nggela, Malaita, Makira, Ugi and Owaraha.
+The northern subspecies (C. z. alfredschmidti) is known from the islands of Bougainville and Buka and the Shortland Islands.
 Bougainville and Buka are geographically part of the Solomons Archipelago, though politically part of Papua New Guinea.
 Both subspecies of the Solomon Islands skink are strictly arboreal, usually inhabiting the upper canopy of forested areas throughout its range.
 The adults commonly establish a territory within the canopy of one tree.
 It commonly occurs in the strangler fig tree (Ficus sp.), provided the epiphytic growth of its several food plants are present.
 It occurs in trees in semi-cleared areas and cultivated food gardens, again provided its food plants occur there.

 Biology

 The Solomon Islands skink is the world's largest species of extant skink; adults can reach a total length (including tail) of 32 in when fully grown, with the tail accounting for more than half this length.

 The Solomon Islands skink has a long, slender body, strong, short legs, and a triangular shaped head with small round eyes.
 The skink has a strong crushing jaw but the teeth are small and used for eating plant material.
 Its prehensile tail helps it maneuver from branch to branch with ease and gives the skink its more common names: monkey-tailed skink, prehensile-tailed skink, or monkey skink.
-Male Solomon Islands skinks tend to have a broader head and a more slender body shape than do female skinks.
+Male Solomon Islands skinks tend to have a broader head and a more slender body shape than female skinks.
 Males have a V-shaped pattern of scales just aft of the cloacal opening, which is not present in female skinks.

 The scales of Solomon Islands skinks are a dark green but are often speckled with light brown or black.
 The scales on the underside vary from light yellow to different shades of green.
 The toes on all four legs have thick, curved nails used for climbing and gripping tree limbs.

 As a crepuscular animal, it is most active during the dusk and dawn hours, feeding primarily at dusk. it also is active and eats during the hours of dawn, though to a lesser extent.
 It has quite good eyesight and relies upon it to identify threats, as well as potential food.
 It relies heavily on its sense of smell and uses it to identify its territory and other members of its group, called a circulus.
 Like snakes, the skink "smells" by flicking its tongue to gather scents and when the tongue is retracted, it touches it to the opening of a Jacobson's organ at the roof of its mouth.